Skip to main content

 3. set the repo url and token in this variables like this:

-export KUBRIX_CUSTOMER_REPO="https://github.com/kubriX-demo/kubriX-demo-customerXY"
+export KUBRIX_REPO="https://github.com/kubriX-demo/kubriX-demo-customerXY"

-export KUBRIX_CUSTOMER_REPO_TOKEN="blabla"
+export KUBRIX_REPO_PASSWORD="blabla"

 4. optional: set the DNS provider, which external-dns should connect to.